amelon/jab-oauth2-server/README.md

-  Fast OAuth2 server installation, used with express
+  OAuth2 server installed quickly, used with express

   Using oauth2orize & passport